quocspartan/SFND_3D_Object_Tracking/README.md

 [image8]: ./media/TTC_from_LidarPoints.png "Lidar based TTC"

 ### Match 3D Objects
+Implement the method `matchBoundingBoxes`, which takes as input both the previous and the current data frames and provides as output the ids of the matched regions of interest (i.e. the boxID property).
+Matches must be the ones with the highest number of keypoint correspondences.

+To match the bounding box between frames, we go through all the keypoint match pairs and associate the respective bounding boxes in both frames.
+We then store the unique box ID of the matches and create a bounding box match pair.

+The bounding box pair with the highest number of keypoint match occurrences is then selected as the best pair.

 ### Compute Lidar-based TTC
+The method `computeTTCLidar` is to compute the time-to-collision (TTC) in second for all matched 3D objects using only Lidar measurements from the matched bounding boxes between current and previous frame.

+![alt text][image2]

+The following formulars will be used for computing TTC from the lidar points

+![alt text][image8]

+To the the TTC more robust, I have implemented IQR method to filter out the outliers and at the end using a low pass filter to smoothen the TTC output.

 ### Associate Keypoint Correspondences with Bounding Boxes